GaryZhou98/Stock_Predictor/README.md

 2. On the other hand, the amount of historical financial data is quite large and thus the training time for our model has increased substantially when using our own local machine.
 Therefore, a migration to online cloud platforms such as GCP might be needed in the near future.

+**- Running the Scripts**:
+- To pull the financial and Covid data, run `python api.py -n -s [symbol]` which would save the data for the given symbol in a csv file.
+Alternatively, you could write a csv file with one symbol per line followed by a comma and run `python api.py -n -f [filepath]` and the script would pull the data for each symbol included in the file
+- To run the model, use `python model.py -s [symbol]`.